Doorsteps: New Beginnings

 For the youth work, Journey Together, as a newly registered charity, will carry forward the youth work element of Doorsteps’ DNA — empowering young people, equipping leaders, and supporting practitioners — whilst adding new initiatives, including a potential project to support boys during the critical transition to secondary school.
 It will have a fresh vision and autonomy as a charity with a dedicated, skilled board that can give focused attention to youth work and youth worker collaboration.
 Practitioner support and connectedness will also be deepened through the coordination of the various networks.

-The name “Journey Together” reflects its ethos: walking alongside young people through their formative years, supporting practitioners in their demanding roles, and uniting communities of hope around the shared vision of thriving children and families.
-Charlotte is a trustee, as are some of the youth and families who attended Doorsteps' programmes, indicating that Doorsteps' impact has been profound.
+The name “Journey Together” reflects its ethos: walking alongside young people through their formative years, supporting practitioners in their demanding roles, and uniting communities of hope around the shared vision of thriving young people and families.
+Charlotte is a trustee, as are some of the youth who attended Doorsteps' programmes, indicating that Doorsteps' impact has been profound.
 Hannah notes, "I have been so grateful to spend eight years as part of such an incredible international organisation working together for the good for children and young people.
 I am grateful for the amazing culture at Viva and have so many practices I will be taking with me on this next step.”

 We are grateful to all the supporters who have walked alongside Doorsteps over the years.
 If you are interested in knowing more about how you can support Journey Together, please contact Hannah here.